How can HR software improve productivity in the workplace?

 With many employers struggling to retain talent, HR software can actually play a part in staff engagement and retention.
 Engaged staff are more likely to be productive and if you can retain staff and have low turnover, then you don’t need to commit time to advertising, shortlisting, interviewing, onboarding and inducting new starters.

 HR software contributes to engagement and retention by facilitating communication with employees.
 By giving staff access to their own record through self-serve, they can easily view development plans and review meeting notes to see how they are contributing to the success of the business.
-And by implementing HR software, a business is also demonstrating to its staff that they are committed to improving the employee experience and utilising new technology.
-This builds engagement and retention as a business is seen as being forward thinking.
+By implementing HR software, a business is also demonstrating to its staff that they are committed to improving the employee experience and utilising new technology.
+This builds engagement and retention as a business is seen as being forward-thinking.

 Some HR software systems also include survey capability, which can be used to record, measure and track engagement.
 The data in an HR software system will also allow a business to report on starter and leaver information, so trends and issues in terms of retention can be identified and suitable action can then be taken.